 For compassion to be healthy it needs to have discipline and focus.
-Compassion requires discretion in the giving and receiving.
+We realize in meditation on Omer Count – Day 16 that compassion requires discretion in the giving and receiving.

 Here are some questions to ask regarding compassion that will reveal the true nature of this emotion: